 - The highest-rated outcome of gap years is gaining “a better sense of who I am as a person and what is important to me.”

-- Gap experiences generally cost less than the equivalent time in college, and there are options that make it possible to earn money to help pay for college education.
+- Gap experiences generally cost less than the equivalent time in college, and some options make it possible to earn money to help pay for your college education.

-Finally, many parents describe witnessing, and gap students themselves report experiencing, tremendous growth and maturity during the gap time.
+Finally, many parents describe witnessing—and gap students themselves report experiencing—tremendous growth and maturity during the gap time.
 Participants emerge more grounded, patient, compassionate, and determined.
-They are often more functionally independent and possess a greater sense of personal responsibility than they did prior to taking their gap year.
+They are often more functionally independent and possess a greater sense of personal responsibility than they did before taking their gap year.

 We highly encourage students who know they want to take a gap year after graduating high school to go through the college application process alongside their peers.
-You have the support, structure, and momentum of your high school and college counselor, so take advantage.
-Ideally you’ll receive college acceptances to your liking and then can request a deferral.
+You have the support, structure, and momentum of your high school and college counselors, so take advantage.
+Ideally, you’ll receive college acceptances to your liking and then can request a deferral.

-Web searches may quickly overwhelm you, so consider a few other measures as you begin looking into programs.
+Web searches may quickly overwhelm you, so consider a few other measures as you begin looking into gap year programs.
 Attend a USA Gap Year Fair to meet some of these programs in person if you can.
 Once in contact with organizations, do your due diligence: ask programs for alumni references, and don’t be afraid to ask the tough questions about safety and supervision.
 Or perhaps you have friends or family members in places or positions of interest to you.
-Consider working with a gap year counselor who will be able to help you conceptualize the year, articulate your interests, and match those with reputable placements.
+Consider working with a gap year counselor who can help you conceptualize the year, articulate your interests, and match those with reputable placements.